-The one-sheet (advertising poster) for this movie is a spoof of a frequently used style for movie posters in which, instead of trying to communicate anything about the plot or content of the film, the poster just contains multiple stacked faces of the stars.
-On this poster, the last face visible in the row is a goat's, and the billing line above their photos reads, "George Clooney, Jeff Bridges, Ewan McGregor, Kevin Spacey, and Goat."
-Also, it's an obvious reference to the iconic drawing posters form Soviet communist era, showing profiles of Karl Marx, Friedrich Engels and Vladimir Lenin (in some historic eras or world regions, often completed by profiles of Joseph Stalin or Mao Zedong).
+The advertising poster is a spoof of a frequently used style for movie posters.
+Instead of trying to communicate anything about the plot or content of the film, it just contains multiple stacked faces of the stars.
+On this poster the last face visible in the row is a goat's, and the billing line above their photos reads, "George Clooney, Jeff Bridges, Ewan McGregor, Kevin Spacey, and Goat."
+It's also a reference to the iconic drawing posters from the Soviet communist era, showing profiles of Karl Marx, Friedrich Engels and V.I.
+Lenin (in some eras or world regions, often completed by profiles of Joseph Stalin or Zedong Mao).

-When George Clooney's character mentions the poem about the sailor and the seagull (should be an albatross), he is talking about the poem 'The Rime of the Ancient Mariner' by English poet Samuel Taylor Coleridge.
+When George Clooney's character mentions the poem about the sailor and the seagull, he is talking about the poem "The Rime of the Ancient Mariner" by English poet Samuel Taylor Coleridge, which involves an albatross.

-The conical First Earth Battalion solar stove used by George Clooney's character bears an uncanny resemblance (though miniature) to the Sibley stove which was also conical but used wood coals as its heat source.
-It was invented for the U.S. Army in the 1850s by Major (later Confederate General) Henry Hopkins Sibley, and the Army discontinued its use by World War II.
+The conical First Earth Battalion solar stove looks like a smaller Sibley stove, which was also conical but used wood coals as its heat source.
+It was invented for the U.S. Army in the 1850s by Maj. (later Confederate Gen.) Henry Hopkins Sibley.
+The army discontinued its use by World War II.